 - Skills Bootcamps can help adults aged 19 or over start a career in the construction industry.
 Find out more at Skills for Careers.

-Source: BRES (2024)
+Source: BRES (2025)

 Will there be opportunities available?

-Source: citb Construction Skills Network
+Source: citb The Construction Workforce Outlook